dariober/ASCIIGenome/README.md

 * Bigwig and tdf are processed with classes from [IGV](https://github.com/igvteam/igv) source code.
 * Block compression and indexing done using [jvarkit](https://github.com/lindenb/jvarkit)

+TODO
+====

+* Enable contain/regex switch for commands matching patterns
+* Enable partial matching for track names
+* Enable (some) options to be set at start

 DEPRECATED
 ==========